download as PDF

 hold bpm and press any key 1-16 to adjust master volume. note: be careful with the volume setting when using headphones. only exceed volume setting 5 with caution.

-while playing a pattern, hold write and turn knob A and knob B to lock the currently selected parameters. the parameters will a ect the currently selected sound. lockable parameters:
+while playing a pattern, hold write and turn knob A and knob B to lock the currently selected parameters. the parameters will affect the currently selected sound. lockable parameters:

 press and hold pattern and select which patterns 1-16 to chain by pressing the corresponding key 1-16. up to 128 patterns can be chained.